No Credit Card? Here Are Other Ways to Build Your Credit

 Having solid credit is key if you ever need to borrow money, apply for an apartment or finance a car.
 Responsible use of a credit card is one surefire way to build credit, but what if you're just starting out and can't yet qualify for one?

-Fortunately, there are plenty of other ways to build credit without a credit card, such as becoming an authorized user on someone else's card or getting a credit-builder loan that's specifically tailored to improve your credit.
+Fortunately, there are plenty of other ways to build credit without a credit card, such as becoming an authorized user on someone else's card or considering a credit-builder loan that's specifically tailored to improve your credit.

 If you need help establishing credit, here are some reliable ways to do it without having a credit card in your wallet.